brainwipe/brainwipe.github.io/content/blog/2024-12-11-deploy-container-codedeploy/index.md

 - You already have a service running in AWS Elastic Container Service (ECS)
 - It doesn't matter how the service got there - either through the CLI, Console or by Cloud Formation.

 ## There are 2 different ways to deploy to ECS

 1. Amazon ECS
 2. Amazon ECS Blue/Green

-While the names are the same, how they deploy is very very different.
+While the names are the same, how they deploy is very *very* different.
 Amazon ECS goes straight to ECS.
 Amazon ECS Blue/Green uses AWS Code Deploy.
-The AWS document does not make this clear.
+The AWS document does not make this clear until your ears-deep in it.

 Each deployment is a step in the pipe and you can run both together - deploying a service and an API together but they work very differently!